-• Possible effects: constricted pupils, slowed physical activity, flushing of the face and neck, constipation, nausea, vomiting, and slowed breathing.

-- Symptoms of an overdose: constricted (pinpoint) pupils, cold clammy skin, confusion, convulsions, extreme drowsiness, and slowed breathing. - Some of preparations of narcotics are so potent that a single dose can be lethal to an inexperienced user. - Possible withdrawal symptoms: watery eyes, runny nose, yawning, loss of appetite, irritability, tremors, panic, cramps, nausea, restlessness, drug craving, severe depression, vomiting, increased heart rate and blood pressure, and chills alternating with flushing and excessive sweating. - Fentanyl is a potent synthetic opioid drug approved by the Food and Drug Administration for use as an analgesic (pain relief) and anesthetic.
+- Possible effects: euphoria, drowsiness, respiratory depression, constricted pupils, slowed physical activity, flushing of the face and neck, constipation, nausea, vomiting, slowed breathing, inability to concentrate, and apathy. - Symptoms of an overdose: constricted (pinpoint) pupils, slow and shallow breathing, clammy skin, confusion, convulsions, extreme drowsiness, coma, and possible death. - Some of preparations of narcotics are so potent that a single dose can be lethal to an inexperienced user. - The presence of a triad of symptoms such as coma, pinpoint pupils, and respiratory depression are strongly suggestive of opioid poisoning. - Possible withdrawal symptoms: watery eyes, runny nose, yawning, loss of appetite, irritability, tremors, panic, cramps, nausea, restlessness, drug craving, severe depression, vomiting, increased heart rate and blood pressure, and chills alternating with flushing and excessive sweating. - Fentanyl is a potent synthetic opioid drug approved by the Food and Drug Administration for use as an analgesic (pain relief) and anesthetic.
 It is approximately 100 times more potent than morphine and 50 times more potent than heroin as an analgesic.